StatisticalRethinkingJulia/SR2StanPluto.jl/README.md

 As before, the `s` at the end indicates Stan.

-By default `read_samples(m5_1s)` returns a NamedTuple with the results.
+By default `read_samples(m5_1s)` returns a StanTable with the results.
+In general it is safer to specify the desired format, i.e. `read_samples(m5_1s, :table)` as the Julia eco-sytem is still evolving rapidly with new options.

-Using `read_samples(m5_1s, :...)` makes it easy to create MCMCChains.jl Chains objects, a DataFrame with draws or a MonteCarloMeasurements.jl Particles object (item 4 in above list).
+Using `read_samples(m5_1s, :...)` makes it easy to convert samples to other formats.

 ## Status